 The majority of grassroots leaders need training in using oral principles and methods.

-The poor and marginalized populations bear the brunt of our broken world and do not have access the Kingdom message in ways THEY understand.
+The poor and marginalized populations bear the brunt of our broken world and do not have access to the Kingdom message in ways THEY understand.

 The Training Gap